 5. Transparency and Accountability

-- We will drive greater accountability and consistency across industry by sharing collective insights through meaningful reporting of online CSEA and abuse material across member platforms and services.
+We will drive greater accountability and consistency across the industry by sharing collective insights through meaningful reporting of online CSEA and abuse material across member platforms and services.

 To ensure our success in the next phase, we are focusing on putting in place the structure, membership models, and staffing needed to drive this strategic plan forward.
 In addition, we will formalize our strategic partnerships, identify priority projects within each pillar, and outline the components of our annual progress report, with reference to the CSEA voluntary principles.
 As the Technology Coalition enters a new phase, we are looking forward with renewed determination.
 Thanks to all of our members and expert partners for their work to date, as we strengthen our efforts to prevent and eradicate the online abuse of children.